IBM-Cloud/docs/services/IoT/ts_index.md

 ## Getting help and support for {{site.data.keyword.iot_short_notm}}
 {: #gettinghelp}

+If you have problems or questions when using {{site.data.keyword.iot_short_notm}}, you can get help by searching for information or by asking questions through a forum.
+You can also open a support ticket.

 When using the forums to ask a question, tag your question so that it is seen by the {{site.data.keyword.Bluemix_notm}} development teams.